 In theory, if an autonomous car follows the expected behavior there is no need for this communication.
-In practice, although there is some doubt7, most experiments with autonomous cars have shown the need to substitute the non-verbal communication between autonomous cars and other road users6 8 20.
-In these experiments, often done in simulators or as wizard-of-oz tests, confusing or conflicting interactions occur between autonomous cars and pedestrians if there is no communication3.
+In practice, although there is some doubt, most experiments with autonomous cars have shown the need to substitute the non-verbal communication between autonomous cars and other road users.
+In these experiments, often done in simulators or as wizard-of-oz tests, confusing or conflicting interactions occur between autonomous cars and pedestrians if there is no communication.

 It is in the best interest of car companies that their autonomous vehicles prevent this for the sake of safety, but also to improve traffic flow.
 This means creating some form of an interface on the outside of the car.
 This external human-machine interface, or eHMI, can take many forms, from a simple light or audible tone, to elaborate displays.

 The most important problem to solve when designing this eHMI is what information it should communicate.

 Answering this question is probably the hardest part of designing an eHMI.
 It depends on many things.
 From current research, there seem to be three main focus areas: driving mode, intent, and perception.